VonHeikemen/lsp-zero.nvim/doc/md/tutorial.md

 vim.opt.rtp:prepend(lazypath)
 ```

 Notice in `lazypath` we use `stdpath('data')`, this will return the path to Neovim's data folder.
-So now we don't need to worry changing our paths depending on the operating system, Neovim will do that for us.
-If you want to inspect the path, use this command.
+So now we don't need to worry about changing our paths depending on the operating system, Neovim will do that for us.
+If you want to inspect the path, use this command inside Neovim.

 ```vim
 :echo stdpath('data') . '/lazy/lazy.nvim'
 ```

 To actually use lazy.nvim we need to call the `.setup()` function of the lua module called `lazy`.
+Like this.

 ```lua
 require('lazy').setup({